 A: Edutine does not record the number of hours each tutor does.
 This means that if anyone ever asks how many hours a certain tutor has completed, unless the hours have been verified, we would not be able to supply an answer.
 If a tutor wants their hours to be documented/recorded, they must go through the verification process.

 Q: How can I get my hours verified?

-A: You will need to take a screenshot at the start and at the end of your class with you, your student(s), and the time/date.
+A: Once you are accepted as a tutor, we will give you a form to fill out after each session.
+At the beginning of the class, you will take a screenshot at the start and at the end of your class with you, your student(s), and the time/date.
 If your student(s) feel(s) uncomfortable being pictured, you are allowed to have him/her turn off his/her camera.
-These screenshots must be submitted by the end of the day.
-Please send your screenshots to firstname.lastname@example.org.
-Please click the button below, to access an image of how screenshots should be.
+The form must be submitted the same day of the session.
+Then, you answer the questions on the form and attach the screenshots.